What do you Pareto by?

 However, the FCC Unit incidents were few in number but very costly.
 Therefore, we scaled the bars on the Pareto Chart by cost.
 The FCC Unit is the obvious place to focus your efforts … if you are trying to reduce the cost of incidents.

 Want to learn more about advanced trending techniques?
-Attend the upcoming TapRooT® Trending to Manage Performance Course in Houston (Montgomery), Texas, on March 11-12.
-This course is being held just prior to the 2019 Global TapRooT® Summit.
+Attend the upcoming Measurement, Trending, and Predictive Analytics: How the Best Use Data to Improve Work Training being held at the Margaritaville Lake Resort, Lake Conroe, near Houston, Texas, on April 24-25.
+This course is being held just prior to the 2023 Global TapRooT® Summit.
 Get complete Summit info here: